tgbugs/protc/README.md

 from n=>m for various types of begets functions and figure out what we need to consider.

+## Denoting Modifiction
+How do we deal with modified beings?
+Eg a "human with stitches" or a "mouse with a subcutaneous bladder perssure meter" or a "subject who received treatment a."
+I think people have probably worked out the problem but within the language I think we will need some ability to compose types, not for inference but simply so that we do not force users to write them themselves, though, for outputs we would clearly need some nice notation to indicate that a modification has occured.
+Maybe a simple ```<human, substance_a>``` type could suffice basically you have the primary entity and simply use the being that modified it or that was consumed by it was a tag?
+Maybe it needs to be a tripple with ```<human, protocol, substance>``` that is what actually gets returned as a result of a consumption step.
+For example an eat radiolabled cherrios protocol would bind have an ```eat(child, cherrios) ->
+child: destructor(cherrios) child``` but if eat was a consumption function then would during evlaution (not reasoning about the generation or consumption) simply return itself as a type for future inputs and reasoning until it was unpacked and the child was all that was left after any functions that cared about the child being radiolabled had been executed (including the recording of that fact in a database somehwere or something).

 ## Asynchrony
 One of the most important aspects to consider is that some protocols descrbied in Protc could take years to execute but might nevertheless need to be collecting data